Finding Aids: Special List 29

 Cartographic records described in this publication generally are available in the Cartographic and Architectural Research Room for examination and electrostatic ("xerox") copying for a fee.
 The Cartographic and Architectural Research Room is located within the Steny H. Hoyer Research Center at Archives II, 8601 Adelphi Road, College Park, MD 20740-6001.

-Reproductions of records listed in Special List 29 may be ordered directly from one of our participating vendors.
-Please provide the citation listed in Special List 29 as "Filed as," along with the entry number, number of sheets (if more than one), and the dimensions of the item to the vendor of your choice.
+You may also be able to enlist the help of an Independent Researcher for hire to assist with ordering reproductions of records listed in Special List 29.
+You will need to provide the citation listed in Special List 29 as "Filed as," along with the entry number, number of sheets (if more than one), and the dimensions of the item to the researcher of your choice.

 National Archives and Records Administration